 The College’s Fine Arts Building houses programs in the visual and performing arts.
 The north section of the building contains art studios, a computer art lab, and student artwork displayed along the walls.
 The Laurence B. Goodrich Theater and the Hamblin Arena Theater share the central section of the building with the Martin-Mullen Art Gallery and the Project Space Gallery.
 Extensive renovation of the Music Department's studios, music labs, rehearsal halls, and performance spaces was completed in 2011.
 Enhancements included soundproofing, acoustically tunable paneling, industry-grade recording equipment, and secure, climate controlled storage.

 The Evelyn R. Hodgdon Instructional Resources Center (IRC) is designed to accommodate, support, and maintain current technology used in the instructional process on campus.
-It contains nine lecture halls for large classes and public service activities, two television studios used for the production of video programming both by students and professional staff, computer laboratories, and an instructional support center for faculty.
+It contains nine lecture halls for large classes and public service activities, television studio used for the production of video programming both by students and professional staff, and computer laboratories.
 The lecture halls are fully equipped "electronic classrooms" with complete computer, audio-visual, video, and large-screen projection capabilities.

-All traditional classrooms are equipped with multimedia capabilities, including large-screen computer projection, slides, DVDs, CD ROMs, and other audio-visual applications to enrich the learning environment.
+All traditional classrooms are equipped with multimedia capabilities.
 The use of technology is supported by an Information Technology Help Desk, which provides consultation and assistance with hardware and software to students and employees of the College.

-The Outdoor Resource Center, located in Hulbert Hall, is the campus headquarters for the Outing Club and for a wide assortment of outdoor activities and wilderness programming.
+The Outdoor Resource Center, located in Hulbert Hall, is the campus headquarters for the Outdoor Adventure Club and for a wide assortment of outdoor activities and wilderness programming.

 One of the busiest places on the campus is the Alumni Field House, which features three basketball courts, a dance studio, an elevated indoor track, a weight training and fitness center, and two racquetball courts.
 The Dewar Arena in the field house hosts major academic, entertainment, and athletic events.
 In addition, the G. Hal Chase Physical Education Building contains a gymnasium, fitness center, handball/racquetball courts, a quarter-mile track, and a swimming pool.
 Tennis and basketball courts, athletic fields, and a lighted all-weather track and field are also available on campus for recreational and scheduled sports activities.

 The College’s 15 residence halls provide housing for over 3,000 students, while five additional buildings have office space and classrooms for other academic departments and programs.
-Fitzelle Hall houses the Education, Mathematics, Computer Science and Statistics, and Psychology Departments.
-Schumacher Hall contains classrooms for the History, English, Foreign Languages and Literatures, Geography, Economics and Business, Philosophy, Political Science, and Sociology Departments.
+Fitzelle Hall houses the Education, Mathematics, Philosophy, Africana and Latino Studies, Computer Science and Statistics, and Psychology Departments.
+Schumacher Hall contains classrooms for the History, English, Foreign Languages and Literatures, Geography and Environmental Sustainability, Economics and Business, Political Science, and Sociology Departments.
 Two well-equipped Science Buildings provide laboratory, classroom, office, and research space for Biology, Earth and Atmospheric Sciences, Chemistry and Biochemistry, and Physics and Astronomy, while the Human Ecology Building provides its department with laboratories, a CAD computer lab, Child Development Center, and special purpose rooms.

 The Morris Conference Center is a full-service, year-round residential conference center available to college, community, business, and professional organizations.
 The Center is noted for excellence in service, dining, and lodging, all at very attractive rates.
 The Center’s comfortable, climate-controlled conference rooms are equipped to support teleconferencing and a variety of audio-visual presentations.
 Computers with Internet access are also available.